Sidonius Apollinaris: Gallo-Roman aristocrat

 Sidonius' letters reveal him to have been part of a wide-reaching network of Roman aristocrats in Gaul.
-His correspondence focussed on his own region of Auvergne, where his main interlocutors were based in Clairmont (like him) and the provincial capital of Lyon.
+His correspondence focused on his own region of Auvergne, where his main interlocutors were based in Clairmont (like him) and the provincial capital of Lyon.
 Other key contacts were the aristocrats of Narbonne and Bordeaux, but some of his letters are addressed as far afield as Ravenna, Rome, and Hispania.
 Notable acquaintances include bishop Faustus of Riez and his theological adversary Claudianus Mamertus.
-He was recognised in life for his literary accomplishments; a bronze statue of him was erected in the gallery of writers in the libraries in Trajan's Forum in 456, the last statue to be erected there.
+He was recognised in life for his literary accomplishments; in 456 his bronze portrait was added to the gallery of writers in the libraries of Trajan's Forum, the last statue to be erected there.

-Sidonius spent time in the court of Theodoric II, king of the Visigoths in 455 or 456 and begins his collection of letters with an account of his court for his brother-in-law Agricola, in which he praises him as an ideal king.
+Sidonius spent time in the court of Theodoric II, king of the Visigoths, in 455 or 456, and wrote a letter about the experience to his brother-in-law Agricola.
+This letter, placed first in Sidonius's anthology of his correspondence, praises Theodoric as an ideal king.

 Sidonius's father-in-law, Avitus became emperor in 455 and Sidonius wrote a panegyric for him.
 In 457 Majorian deprived Avitus of the empire and seized the city of Lyons; Sidonius fell into his hands.
 However, the reputation of Sidonius's learning led Majorian to treat him with the greatest respect.
 In return Sidonius composed a panegyric in his honour (as he had previously done for Avitus), which won for him a statue at Rome and the title of comes.
-In 468 the emperor Anthemius appointed him Urban Prefect of Rome, which he held until 469.
+In 468 the emperor Anthemius appointed him Urban Prefect of Rome, a post he held until 469.
 Sidonius presents this as a reward for his literary ability and especially the panegyric which he had written in honour of Anthemius, but the appointment was probably also part of Anthemius' efforts to win the support of the Roman aristocrats in Gaul.
 Afterwards, Anthemius made him a Patrician and Senator.